Adachi and Shimamura: Light novels

 The original light novel series, written by Hitoma Iruma and illustrated by Non, was first serialized in ASCII Media Works' Dengeki Bunko Magazine in October 2012.
 ASCII Media Works began publishing the series under its Dengeki Bunko imprint on March 10, 2013.
-ASCII Media Works has published eleven volumes as of December 9, 2022, with the twelfth volume being the final volume.
+ASCII Media Works has published twelve volumes as of November 8, 2024.
+It was initially announced that the twelfth volume would be the final installment of the series, but in April 2024, Iruma stated in a blog post that he planned to continue it further.
 Seven Seas Entertainment have licensed the light novels for release in North America.

 Manga

 A manga adaptation illustrated by Mani was serialized online via Square Enix's Gangan Online website from April 4, 2016 to December 22, 2017.
 It was collected in three tankōbon volumes.
-A second manga adaptation with illustration by Moke Yuzuhara began serialization in ASCII Media Works' shōnen manga magazine Monthly Comic Dengeki Daioh on May 25, 2019.
-It has been collected in four tankōbon volumes.
+A second manga adaptation with illustrations by Moke Yuzuhara began serialization in ASCII Media Works' shōnen manga magazine Dengeki Daioh on May 25, 2019.
+It has been collected in seven tankōbon volumes.
 The second manga adaptation is licensed in North America by Yen Press.